Tag: crypto regulation

 • ESMA’s New Crypto Rulebook Chases Liquidity That Has Already Fled to DeFi

-Europe’s top markets regulator—the European Securities and Markets Authority (ESMA)—is executing the Markets in Crypto-Assets Regulation (MiCA), a sweeping framework meant to unify twenty-seven national regimes into one coherent rulebook.
+Europe’s top markets regulator is the European Securities and Markets Authority (ESMA).
+ESMA is executing the Markets in Crypto-Assets Regulation (MiCA).
+This is a sweeping framework meant to unify twenty-seven national regimes into one coherent rulebook.
 On paper, this is a milestone of governance.
 In practice, it may be a monument to delay.

-By the time MiCA fully governs all Crypto-Asset Service Providers (CASPs) and stablecoin issuers, the liquidity it seeks to tame has already migrated—to decentralized exchanges, non-custodial custody, and private cross-chain bridges.
+MiCA will eventually govern all Crypto-Asset Service Providers (CASPs) and stablecoin issuers.
+However, by then, the liquidity it aims to control will have already moved away.
+It has moved on to decentralized exchanges, non-custodial custody, and private cross-chain bridges.
 These systems obey code, not geography.
 The rulebook is real; the market it describes has already moved on.

 Liquidity Doesn’t Wait for Rules.
 It Moves on Belief.